A scholarly and provocative periodical on the Global South

 4. The name of the author, institutional affiliation and contact information should not appear on the paper.
 This information should be provided on a separate page.
 This is to ensure the anonymity of the author to the reviewers of the paper.
-The journal’s review process is double-blind (1.e., neither the author(s) nor the reviewers know each other).
+The journal’s review process is double-blind (i.e., neither the author(s) nor the reviewers know each other).

-5. All spelling must be in American English.
+6. All spelling must be in American English.
 Authors must edit British spelling previous to submission unless such spelling is part of a direct quote.

 8. Depending on the nature of one’s paper, generally most papers would need the following sections: introduction, literature review, methods of data collection (if relevant), presentation and analysis of data collected, and summary/conclusion.
-Well structured papers make it easier for reviewers to review and evaluate the quality of arguments and analysis
+Well-structured papers make it easier for reviewers to scrutinize and evaluate the quality of arguments and analysis.

-8. The main section headings for the paper should be centered on the page, and then minor sub-headings or sub-sections should be justified on the left hand side of the page.
+9. The main section headings for the paper should be centered on the page; minor sub-headings or sub-sections should be justified on the left hand side of the page.
 This will make it easier for reviewers to know that a sub-section is under a major section.

-Journal Articles:2.
-Samuel Zalanga, “Indigenous Capitalists: The Development of the Indigenous Investment Companies in Relation to Class, Ethnicity, and the State in Malaysia and Fiji,” (with Erik Larsen), Political Power and Social Theory 16 (2004), 75–101.
+2. Erik Larson and Samuel Zalanga, “Indigenous Capitalists: The Development of the Indigenous Investment Companies in Relation to Class, Ethnicity, and the State in Malaysia and Fiji,” Political Power and Social Theory 16 (2004): 75–101.

 3. Z. Hong and Yi Sun, “In Search of Re-ideologization and Social Order,’ in Dilemmas of Reform in Jiang Zemin’s China, Andrew Nathan, Z.Hong and Steven Smith (eds.), (Boulder, Colorado: Lynne Reinner Publishers, 1999) pp.32–52.